Source Water Protection

 ___ Sanitary survey

-___ WHP plan
+___ WHP plan or approved extension

-___ Project evaluation form
+___ NOV with project evaluation form

-___ NOV / APO with compliance agreement
+___ APO with compliance agreement and project evaluation form

 2. Has the public water supplier provided sufficient documentation to confirm that it will provide a cost share amount to pay for at least one half of the project cost?
 If not, the grant review cannot proceed further.